chenxingqiang/secret-learn/doc/developers/performance.rst

 =========================

-The following gives some practical guidelines to help you write efficient code for the jax-sklearn project.
+The following gives some practical guidelines to help you write efficient code for the secret-learn project.

 .. note::